xiongtx/xiongtx.github.io/index.md

 ---
 title: TX
-subtitle: A cohesive thought is a good starting point
+subtitle: A cohesive thought is a good start
 layout: page
 ---